microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernanceLifecycleWorkflowTaskDefinition.md

 ```

 ### -DisplayName
-The display name of the taskDefinition`.
+The display name of the taskDefinition.Supports $filter(eq, ne) and $orderby.

 ```yaml
 Type: System.String